MeeFoundation/docs/src/Data_model.md

   - **name** - the name of the group
   - **icon** - a icon for the group
 - **Context** - a container of one Person node representing the user in a specific aspect of their relationship with some other party.
 We say "specific aspect" because the relationship between the user a given other, may be represented by more than one context, each representing a different aspect.
 A context has the following attributes, that taken together uniquely identify the context:

+Instances of Context are managed by apps/sites.
+The Others, Self, Group and ContextCopy instances are entirely managed by the agent itself.

+### Protocols

+A Protocol instance represents a capability built into the agent that handles a specific communications protocol used between the agent and and endpoint provided by the other party.
+We envision subclasses like: SIOPv2, GoogleAccountSync, DIDchat, etc. The protocol used, implies the schema of the data that must be stored in the context.

+Here are the attributes of a protocol:

 - **namespace** - endPoint name space - a string that indicates the namespace used by the "op" attribute
 - **endpoint** - other party endpoint - a string identifier that unique identifies the other party with which the user has a relationship within the opNS namespace
-  - **schema** - a linke to the data schema (i.e. the classes of objects and kinds of inter-relationships) used by this context.
+- **schema** - a link to the data schema (i.e. the classes of objects and kinds of inter-relationships) used by this context.
 All apps that manage the data of a context must have a matching dataSchema.
-  - **protocol**: a string value that identifies the networking protocol used to communicate with the other party

-Instances of Context are managed by apps/sites.
-The Others, Self, Group and ContextCopy instances are entirely managed by the agent itself.
+Each context usually has one protocol object, although we envision the need for two or perhaps more.

 ### Container example #1